-

 People with indolent lymphomas who have very limited disease (stage I) are often treated with radiation therapy limited to the site of the lymphoma and adjacent areas.
 With this approach, most people do not have a disease recurrence in the irradiated area, but non-Hodgkin lymphomas can recur elsewhere in the body as long as 10 years after treatment, so people require long-term monitoring.
 People with aggressive lymphomas at a very early stage need to be treated with combination chemotherapy and sometimes radiation therapy.

-Stages II to IV non-Hodgkin lymphomas: Advanced disease
+Stages III to IV non-Hodgkin lymphomas: Advanced disease

 Almost all people with indolent lymphomas have stage II to IV disease.
 They do not always require treatment initially, but they are monitored for evidence of lymphoma progression, which could signal a need for therapy, sometimes years after the initial diagnosis.
 There is no evidence that early treatment extends survival in people with indolent lymphomas at more advanced stages.
 If the disease begins to progress, there are many treatment choices.

-Multiple treatment options exist, and the choice of treatment may depend on a variety of factors, including the lymphoma subtype, the extent of spread, and the person’s symptoms, and co-existing medical conditions.
-Treatment may include therapy with monoclonal antibodies (such as rituximab) alone or combined with chemotherapy.
+chemotherapy.
 Most treatments are given intravenously.
-Sometimes, oral drugs are used.
+Sometimes, oral medications are used.
 Treatment usually produces a remission.
 The average length of remission depends on the intensity of the treatment.
 Sometimes treatment may also include maintenance therapy (therapy given after the initial treatment to help prevent relapse).

 Posttreatment strategies